 7.5 Taxation of dividends from a company owning real estate

 Income generated by a company owning real estate may be transferred to shareholders as dividends.
-Generally, withholding tax on dividends is payable at 19% of the gross dividend payment (regardless of whether the dividends are paid to a company or to an individual and whether the recipient is resident or non-resident).
+Generally, withholding tax (WHT) on dividends is payable at 19% of the gross dividend payment.